 Q: Are there tickets?

 A: There are no tickets; we want these services to be accessible to anyone who wants to take part.
 However, advance signup is required, so that we can be prepared for the correct number of people.
-(In the event that the space fills up to capacity, we will have to close registration and start a waiting list.)
+Please register by September 1; after that time, registration will only remain open if there is still space available.
+(If the space fills to capacity, we will have to close registration and start a waiting list.)

 We'll be meeting in a new space on Yom Kippur and renting it for the entire day, so the rental costs are significantly higher than for Segulah services throughout the year.
-Therefore, there is a suggested donation of $[TBA] per person to help cover the rental and other expenses.
-If you can contribute more than this amount, larger contributions are also welcome, and if $[TBA] is too much, chip in whatever you can.
+Therefore, there is a suggested donation of $36 per adult ($18 per child) to help cover the rental and other expenses.
+If you can contribute more than this amount, larger contributions are also welcome, and if $36 is too much, chip in whatever you can.
 We are aiming to make Yom Kippur financially self-sustaining: Segulah is not planning to use Yom Kippur contributions to finance year-round expenses, or vice versa, so this is separate from any other annual donation that you make to Segulah.
 The registration form is the last you'll hear about this; there will be no fundraising during Yom Kippur services.

 Q: Who organizes Segulah's Yom Kippur services?